jpikl/pm/README.md

 Options: `auto`, `always`, `never`.

-The default is `auto` which outputs colors only when STDOUT is a TTY.
+The default value is `auto` which outputs colors only when STDOUT is a TTY.

 ## FAQ